Badshahpur: Dhumaspur Stepwell

 Dhumaspur Stepwell, also Dhumaspur Baoli, is a 200 years old Zila Parishad-managed five-story stepwell on the "Jail Road" in Dhumaspur village near Badshahpur in Gurugram.
 If was built on 2 kanal land from the stones brought from Makrana and Jaipur mines.
 In 2018, activists filed the case against the church which tried to illegally grab and destroy this legally protected baoli through fraud.

 Assembly constituency

-Badshapur assembly constituency is dominated by Ahir voters which are nearly 35,000 in number.
+Badshapur assembly constituency is dominated by Yadav/Ahir voters which are nearly 45,000 in number.
 Rakesh Daulatbad is the sitting MLA from Badshahpur.
-Caste composition of Badshahpur is 32,000 Ahir/Yadavas, 15000 Jats, 20,000 Gujjars, 15,000 Brahmins, 10,000 Rajputs, 11,000 Punjabis and 10,000 Banias 7,000 Prajapati.
+Caste composition of Badshahpur is 45,000 Ahir/Yadavs, 32000 Jats, 20,000 Gujjars, 15,000 Brahmins, 10,000 Rajputs, 11,000 Punjabis and 10,000 Banias 7,000 Prajapati.